neurodata/nddocs-archive/ramonnd.md

 Delete:  Used to delete an existing RAMON object in the database

 Reading from the database uses an expanded set of queries to promote flexibility and scientific discovery.
 The available RESTful queries are shown below.

+Finally, various information can be requested about available projects and their properties, such as extent and other metadata.

 ## RAMON Queries